alex96295/pulp-verilog-eval/README.md

-# PULP System Verilog evaluation benchmark for large language model
+# PULP System Verilog evaluation benchmark for large language models

 This repository creates a benchmark dataset from some of the open-source PULP designs in System Verilog, with the goal of using the benchmark to assess